E3 (Educate, Enable, Empower) Community Services Inc. is a registered charity

 E3’s Annual Tournament is our most successful fundraising event thanks to participants, sponsors and donors.
 For 30 years, Collingwood Rotary assisted in every aspect of the tournament and their contributions are truly appreciated and will not be forgotten.
 Persons Served, Board Members and Staff of E3, are so grateful to all the people who support this event and make it memorable.
 See “Vehicle Replacement Campaign” below, for information on how funds from the tournament are used!

-The 32nd Annual Tournament will be held once again, at The Georgian Bay Club on May 29th, 2019.
+The 32nd Annual Tournament was held at The Georgian Bay Club on May 29th, 2019.

 Campaigns or Service Targets